-- The information you have relied on when developing the response, and the outcome of your investigation into the complaint. - Make sure you've considered the appropriateness of providing all the information that was relied on.
-For example, where personal information is being withheld because providing it would prejudice the interest being protected. - An invitation for the complainant to reply to your response, or an offer to meet or discuss further if appropriate. - An apology if you did not comply with the privacy obligations in question, and details of any additional outcomes that you have considered.
+- The information you have relied on when developing the response, and the outcome of your investigation into the complaint. - If you're responding to a complaint about an access request where you withheld information from them, you need to give them the reason for your decision if they ask for it.
+You will need to take care that telling them the reason doesn't prejudice the reason for withholding the information in the first place.
+See Refusing access to personal information for more information on withholding grounds. - An invitation for the complainant to reply to your response, or an offer to meet or discuss further if appropriate. - An apology if you did not comply with the privacy obligations in question, and details of any additional outcomes that you have considered.
 For example, a change in procedure, amending your policy, or providing additional privacy training to staff. - Information about the complainant's right to complain to the Office of the Privacy Commissioner if they are not satisfied with the outcome. - Whether you have notified OPC (if the complaint identified a notifiable privacy breach).